 Hyderabad has a long and diverse history.
 It has its ancient balancing rocks from the Deccan Trap – still its oldest residents.
 It has been a place of tribal inhabitancy, you can see their presence in the names of the localities.
 The city has been home to the richest in the world.
-It is now home to the IT industry and some of the most valuable sportspersons of India.
-There are several Museums in Hyderabad for you to visit and spend some quality time.
+It is now home to the IT industry and some of the most valuable sportspersons in India.
+There are several Museums in Hyderabad for you to visit and spend some quality time with.

 Museums in Hyderabad to Explore